Probability of Success for Dual Endpoints (PFS & OS)

 Scenario 1: Alternative Hypothesis & Equal Variance

-In this first scenario, we want:
+In this first example scenario, we want:

 - A variance of 10 for both endpoints (PFS and OS) and both arms (control and treatment).